| Sue Skoglund, EditorValerie Reid, Webmaster

 notes, there has been a shift in resource sharing from the local

-level, early on, to the national level with the advent of Docline. |
+level, early on, to the national level with the advent of Docline. | Asked how she believes our profession has

 changed during that time, Ellen cites a major difference in how she spends